Paris–Roubaix Femmes: History

 Prior to the 2022 race, organisers announced that the race would be sponsored by Zwift for the next 4 years, and that the prize money for the winner would be substantially increased from €1,535 to €20,000, following criticism of the disparity between the men's and women's races.
 The 2022 edition was won by Elisa Longo Borghini after a solo break with around 30 kilometres remaining, Alison Jackson won the 2023 edition from a small breakaway, and the 2024 edition was won by Lotte Kopecky from a small group sprint.
 In 2025, Pauline Ferrand-Prévot won after a solo attack with 25 kilometres remaining – the first French win at Paris–Roubaix since 1997.

+The first five editions of the race were held on a Saturday, with the men's race the day after.
+From 2026, the race has been held on the same day.
+The move was primarily a cost cutting one, as Zwift dropped sponsorship of Paris-Roubaix Femmes to focus on the Tour de France Femmes, of which it is also a major backer.
+Reactions to the change were mixed-to-favorable, as TV air time was cut short due to overlap with the men's race, while viewership and fan attendance were expected to benefit from the joint scheduling.

 From 2026, the UCI will award more ranking points to Grand Tours and cycling monuments compared to other races in the UCI Women's World Tour – thereby officially designating the race as a cycling monument.
+In early 2026, organisers announced that both the men's and women's races would be sponsored by the Hauts-de-France region, taking the name as a subtitle.